akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.4.
 Adding definitions

-So far, we have only worked with the interactions area in DrRacket.
-Let's try to do something useful with the definitions area.
+So far we worked only in the interactions area in DrRacket.
+Let's try to do something useful in the definitions area.

 ![Adding definitions in DrRacket](images/drracket-definitions.png)

 We can notice a couple of things from the screenshot above:

-1. In the definitions area, we added some code.
+1. In the definitions area we added some code.
 We notice that we used another built-in syntax called `define` to attach a value (`123`) to a symbol (`a-number`)
-1. In the interactions area, we interacted with something that was already defined in the definitions area (in this case, the interaction was to just display its value by referring to the symbol)
+1. In the interactions area we interacted with something that was already defined in the definitions area.
+In this case the interaction was to just display the definition's value by referring to its symbol

-In this book, every Racket program will start with `#lang racket`.
+In this book every Racket program will start with `#lang racket`.
 This means that we will be dealing with Racket's ordinary syntax.
-There are other values this can accept, for example, we can work with a language specialized in drawing graphics, but that is out of context for this book.
+There are different values this can accept, for example, we can work with a language specialized in drawing graphics, but that is out of context for this book.

-Everything that we type in the definitions area, we can also type in the interactions area and vice-versa.
+Everything that we write in the definitions area we can also write in the interactions area and vice-versa.
 To have the definitions available in the interactions area we need to Run the program by navigating to the top menu `Racket > Run`.
-Note that when we Run a program, the interactions area gets cleared.
+Note that when we Run a program the interactions area gets cleared.

-If our definitions have references, we can hover over the symbol's name using the mouse and DrRacket will draw a line pointing to the definition of that reference.
-For big and complex programs, using this approach may help in uncovering details of how a function works.
+If our definitions have references we can hover over the symbol's name using the mouse and DrRacket will draw a line pointing to the definition of that reference.
+For big and complex programs this will be useful for uncovering details of a function.

 ![Following references in DrRacket](images/drracket-refs.png)

-Definitions can be saved to a file for later usage by navigating to `File > Save Definitions`.
+Definitions can be saved to a file for later usage by navigating to `File > Save Definitions` on the top menu.

 ### 2.4.5.
 Procedures and functions

-In Lisp, a procedure is essentially a function.
-When invoked, it returns some data as its value.
-However, some Lisp expressions and procedures have side effects, for example, getting weather data from an external service, which means that this "function" can return different values at different points in time.
-Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice, they are frequently referred to as "functions" anyway, even those that may have side effects, to emphasize that a computed result is always returned.
+In Lisp a procedure is essentially a function.
+When invoked it returns some data as its value.
+However, some Lisp expressions and procedures have side effects, for example, getting weather data from an external service which means that this "function" can return different values at different points in time.
+Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice, they are frequently referred to as "functions" anyway (even those that may have side effects), to emphasize that a computed result is always returned.

 From this point, we will refrain from using the word "function" and stick to "procedure".

-There is a special built-in syntax called `lambda`, which accepts two parameters, and produces a procedure as a result.
+There is a special built-in syntax called `lambda` which accepts two parameters and produces a procedure as a result.
 The first parameter is a list of arguments this procedure accepts, and the second parameter is an expression (body) that acts upon these parameters.

-For example, `(lambda (x) (+ x 1))` returns a procedure that accepts a single parameter `x`, and when this procedure is called with a parameter, it increases this parameter's value by one, `(+ x 1)`.
+For example, `(lambda (x) (+ x 1))` returns a procedure that accepts a single parameter `x`, and when this procedure is called with a parameter it increases this parameter's value by one - `(+ x 1)`.

-If we try to evaluate the expression above, we get:
+Evaluating the expression above:

 ```racket
 > (lambda (x) (+ x 1))
 #<procedure>
 ```

-In order to call our procedure, we can try to pass a parameter to its return value:
+In order to call the procedure we can try to pass a parameter:

 ```racket
 > ((lambda (x) (+ x 1)) 1)